mindsparkist/Devops-Notes/README.md

 # Devops-Notes
 Devops-Notes

+The Github Repo that we are using - https://github.com/mindsparkist/ultimate-devops-project-demo

+The Ecommerse application we will build - https://opentelemetry.io/docs/demo/architecture/

 (Due to technical issues, the search service is temporarily unavailable.)

 **Microservices** are an architectural approach in software development where an application is structured as a collection of small, autonomous services, each focused on a specific business capability.
 Here's a detailed breakdown: